 Goa Assembly first to pass congratulatory motion for CAA: CM

-Goa Assembly has become the first to pass a 'congratulatory motion' in support of the Citizenship Amendment Act, Chief Minister Pramod Sawant has claimed.
+The Goa Legislative Assembly has become the first to pass a 'congratulatory motion' in support of the Citizenship Amendment Act (CAA), Chief Minister Pramod Sawant has claimed.
 Sawant said this reflected the real gratitude of people of Goa towards the "historic decision" taken by the BJP-led central government.

 The state Assembly on Monday passed the motion congratulating Prime Minister Narendra Modi and Union Home Minister Amit Shah for enacting CAA, amid a walkout by members of the opposition Congress and Goa Forward Party.
 "I am delighted that Goa Assembly has had the privilege of being the first to pass a congratulatory motion in support of #CAA2019.
 This is the real sentiment of gratitude and support from the people of Goa towards the historic decision by PM @narendramodi ji and HM @AmitShah ji," Sawant said in a tweet late Monday evening.